BIMSBbioinfo/bimsbbioinfo.github.io/berlin.markdown

 # Bioinformatics Groups in Berlin
 This is a non-exhaustive list of Bioinformatics groups in Berlin.
 The groups are listed under their primary affiliations, some labs will be have multiple affiliations.
-If you want to be included please make a pull request to our github repository after editing [[this]](https://github.com/BIMSBbioinfo/bimsbbioinfo.github.io/blob/master/berlin.markdown) markdown document.
+If you want to be included  or edit the information please make a pull request to our github repository after editing [[this]](https://github.com/BIMSBbioinfo/bimsbbioinfo.github.io/blob/master/berlin.markdown) markdown document.

 ---------------------------------------